yazz/VisualJS/README.md

 <br>

-[Pedestal](http://pedestal.io/) - Pedestal is an amazing Clojure web framework made by the main Clojure developers at [Relevance](http://thinkrelevance.com/).
-It has a number of differences to Clojure-on-Coils, the main one being that Pedestal does not support Windows environments, whereas Coils works fine on Windows.
-Took the Data and Application model from here.
+[Pedestal](http://pedestal.io/) - Pedestal is an amazing Clojure web framework made by the main Clojure developers at [Relevance](http://thinkrelevance.com/), now called Cognitect.
+It has a number of differences to Coils, but in 2014 the front end part of Pedestal was dropped, probably to be replaced by Facebook React/Om.
+The frontend of Coils is actually based on the pedestal model, which did so much right, especially having a seperate data and UI model